 Learning guitar can be a little daunting.
 Not only do you have to figure out the right way to learn — whether it be online or through books, or with an instructor (which we always recommend), but you also have to figure out what guitar is right for you.
 And if you’re a beginner, who may not know as much about guitars as the seasoned pros, choosing the best guitar for beginners can be a little difficult.

 Of course, that’s why we’ve put together this guide — to help you figure out what guitar is right for you.
-Whether you’re looking for a new guitar, there are a number of things to consider.
+If you’re looking for a new guitar, there are a number of things to consider.
 For starters, you’ll want to think about whether you want an electric or an acoustic guitar.
 And, you’ll want to think about the budget, and the overall sound you’re going for,

 Best electric guitar for beginners: Fender Player Stratocaster

-The new Fender Player series is a great way to get a decent electric guitar at a reasonable price.
-While these guitars may not compare to Fender’s American-made guitars, they still offer that classic Strat tone, making them perfect for beginners and experts alike.
-On top of that, the Fender Player Stratocaster comes at a very reasonable price — you can get it for around $600, which isn’t bad at all.
+The Fender Player series has long been a great way to get a decent electric guitar at a reasonable price.
+While these guitars may not compare to Fender’s higher-end guitars, they still offer that classic Strat tone, making them perfect for beginners and experts alike.
+On top of that, the Fender Player Stratocaster comes at a very reasonable price — you can get it for around $700, which isn’t bad at all.

 The Fender Player Stratocaster comes with an alder solid body along with a C profile neck and Fender’s classic single-coil pickups.
 It also features a modern fretboard with a 9.5-inch radius and 21 medium jumbo frets.
 All that to say, this is a great way to get a classic tone from a reasonably-priced guitar.

-Best guitar under $200: Squire by Fender Affinity Telecaster
+Best guitar under $200: Squire by Fender Bullet Stratocaster

 Squire is Fender’s budget brand, but while Squire guitars certainly aren’t as high-quality as their Fender counterparts, they still have a lot to offer.
-In particular, we’re big fans of the Squire Telecaster, which offers the same classic design as the Fender Telecaster.
-Under the hood, you’ll find two single-coil Telecaster pickups that are aimed at offering a similar tone to Fender’s original Telecaster pickups.
+In particular, we’re big fans of the Squire Stratocaster, which offers the same classic design as the Fender Stratocaster.
+Under the hood, you’ll find three single-coil pickups with a 5-way switch and a bridge tremolo.

-While you may find yourself wanting to upgrade as time goes on, there’s no doubt that the Squire Telecaster is a very solid option for those looking for a great budget guitar.
+While you may find yourself wanting to upgrade as time goes on, there’s no doubt that the Squire Stratocaster is a very solid option for those looking for a great budget guitar.